tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/macOS SDK/语音消息及转文本_intl_en.md

 ### Setting the log printing path

-This API is used to set the log printing path.
-It defaults to /Users/username/Library/Containers/xxx.xxx.xxx/Data/Documents.
-It must be called before Init.
+.
+This API is used to set the log printing path, which is /Users/username/Library/Containers/xxx.xxx.xxx/Data/Documents by default..
+Call before Init.

 #### Function prototype